 Through the years of teaching yoga and owning a studio, I’ve heard a lot of yoga stories and most of them contain a component of searching.
 Searching for mental, physical or emotional well-being, flexibility, strength, weight loss, the list goes on and on.
-I land there eventually too but my story begins with curiosity about consciousness, or so I thought.
+I land there eventually too, but my story begins with curiosity about spirituality, or so I thought.
 I was living in Portland, OR when I first heard of yoga and heard that it helped to raise awareness, consciousness and spirituality which intrigued me.
-Looking back, though I don’t think I would have said it at the time, I was searching- looking for an escape from all the limiting mental chatter that used to consume me.
+Looking back, though I don’t think I would have said it at the time, I was searching too- looking for an escape from all the limiting mental chatter that used to consume me.
 Portland is a magnificent and stunning place for many reasons but the one that endears me to it the most is the culture, and it’s vast resources and practices that cultivate consciousness and spiritual connection.

-So I added a yoga class to my coarse load that year at Portland Community College- Sylvania.
+So I added a yoga class to my coarse load that year at Portland Community College.
 The teacher was in her 70’s and had created her own yoga manual complete with stick diagrams for the course.
 I remember her being very knowledgeable and passionate about yoga but feeling disappointed after the course because the class was too slow and I was bored.
 And I was no closer to enlightenment!
 I was 21, need I say more?

 So then I figured I needed to get a more direct line to enlightenment, get closer to the source, find another path that would get me there sooner.
 I turned to Buddhism.
 For years after my first experience with yoga, I studied Buddhism.
 I read all the books, I went to any lecture on the subject I could find but I could never cultivate a meditation practice.
 I had no teacher and even if I did, I probably wouldn’t have had the patience.